I. Purpose

 III.
 Standard

-FSU has adopted the NIST Framework for Improving Critical Infrastructure Cybersecurity in conjunction with NIST 800-53 Controls as the foundation for a risk-based approach to cybersecurity management.
-The Cybersecurity Framework (CSF) Core uses common cybersecurity functions, activities, and desired outcomes to align university policy to the management of IT risk.
-The CSF Core leverages industry standards, guidelines, and practices to establish baseline expectations for cybersecurity for all university units.
+FSU has adopted the NIST Cybersecurity Framework (CSF) 2.0 as the foundation for a risk-based approach to cybersecurity management.
+CSF uses common cybersecurity functions, activities, and desired outcomes to align university policy to the management of IT risk.
+The CSF Core leverages industry standards, guidelines, and best practices to establish baseline expectations for cybersecurity for all University Units.

 Full CSF Crosswalk to Controls: NIST Crosswalk